 Recent studies have shown that it is not only college girls that are looking for avenues to have fun that drink but also educated and well-off financially stable women that are more likely to drink.
 The trajectory of drinking in women usually takes a steady incline after women’s 20’s and remains relatively constant in their 50’s as published by the Washington post.

-Myth 5: Women don’t experience serious health problems associated with drinking
+Myth 5: Alcoholic women don’t experience serious health problems

 This is a false ideation because women are actually more likely to suffer health effects because of the rate with which women process alcohol based on their biological differences from men.
 Fewer women may die from alcohol poisoning and alcohol-related diseases than men but this is because there are fewer female drinkers than men.
 Alcoholic women have also been linked to breast cancer, a disease that primarily affects more women than men.
 The more alcohol consumed by women the higher the risk for cancer and alcohol-related diseases.